kannam2k/API-Documentation/README.md

 # API-Documentation
-I crated this repository to showcase my skillset to my visitors.
+I created this repository to showcase my skillset to my visitors.